What Are People's Actual Utility Functions in Budget Aggregation?: Related Work

-In project selection, each project has a fixed cost, and voters simply indicate which projects they support, effectively casting binary yes/no votes.
+Most practical PB instances are based on \emph{project selection}: each project has a fixed cost, and voters simply indicate which projects they support, effectively casting binary yes/no votes.
 Participants do not control the exact level of funding; instead, aggregation rules determine which subset of projects is implemented.
-A prominent example is the \emph{Equal Shares} (MES) rule \citet{peters2021proportional}, which distributes the budget equally among voters and allows them to allocate their share to supported projects.
-Projects that collect sufficient contributions are funded, ensuring that adequately large groups achieve representation.
-Various additional algorithms and methods address this problem, such as those presented in \citet{fairstein2023pbrealworld}.
+See \citet{RSM25} for a recent survey of this setting.